WilliamYangXu/williamyangxu.github.io/_pages/personal.md

 @media (max-width:700px){.img-grid{grid-template-columns:repeat(2,1fr)}}
 </style>

-- My last name, Xu (徐), doesn’t have a direct English equivalent in pronunciation; a close approximation is “Shyoo” or “Shyu.”
+- My last name, Xu (徐), doesn’t have a direct English equivalent in pronunciation; a close approximation would be “Shyoo” or “Shyu.”
 In other languages/regions, common romanizations may include Hsu (Wade–Giles), Tsui (Cantonese), Seo (Korean), and Chee (Hokkien/Teochew).
 - I am a member of the [Greater Lafayette Chinese Alliance Church](https://www.glcaconline.org/).
 - I am a fan and practitioner of Gua Sha (aka Scraping Therapy).
 - I love my cats :)